-Azure AD, and the related Microsoft 365 security services, provide the foundation on which a modern cloud collaboration platform can be rolled out to financial institutions so that access to data and applications can be secured, and regulator compliance obligations can be met.
+Microsoft Entra ID, and the related Microsoft 365 security services, provide the foundation on which a modern cloud collaboration platform can be rolled out to financial institutions so that access to data and applications can be secured, and regulator compliance obligations can be met.
 These tools provide the following key capabilities:

 - Centrally store and securely manage user identities.

-- Use a strong authentication protocol, including multi-factor authentication, to authenticate users on access requests and provide a consistent and robust authentication experience across all applications.
+- Use a strong authentication protocol, including multifactor authentication, to authenticate users on access requests and provide a consistent and robust authentication experience across all applications.